 A subsequent 2013 study dissented in part, arguing that the high lead content in the bones probably came from lifelong exposure in cluelessly toxic mid-1800s England, not just from the cans.
 A 2018 study reached the same conclusion.
 These researchers reasoned that if the lead in food cans was the cause of death, then the ones who survived longest should have had the highest levels of lead.
 Also, the members of the expedition should have had higher levels of lead than a similar sample of British sailors living in Antigua at the same time.
 Neither was found to be true [source: Solly].

-So, what was the cause of their demise if not lead poisoning?
-Researchers from the 2013 study speculated it was ice.
+Researchers from the 2013 study attributed the crew's demise to the consequences of two winters trapped on the ice and running short of food.
 "The surviving men had no option but to desert the ships and trek south to the mainland.
 But they were ill-equipped, and probably in poor health, so escape was beyond them.
 Their plight was desperate and all died in the attempt," researcher Keith Millar told the Guardian.

 Another part of the mystery was resolved in 2014, when a Canadian robotic submarine located the wreckage of one of Franklin's ships under the Arctic ice [source: Gillis and Sorensen].
 Divers are still excavating that ship every summer.